n8creator/n8creator/README.md

 # Welcome here! 👋

 I'm Dmitry Volkov, a former Project/Product manager switched to BackEnd Development.
-I specialize in creating web applications, emphasizing an approach that avoids the use of JavaScript by employing the ***HTML over the wire*** approach (via HTML Library) for better clarity and simplicity.
+I specialize in creating web applications, emphasizing an approach that avoids the use of JavaScript by employing the ***HTML over the wire*** approach (via *HTMX* Library) for better clarity and simplicity.

 #### Technologies I Work With: